-Let me tell you a little story about how I fly.
+Let me tell you a little story about how I fly and the internal conflict that ensues.
 If y’all have spent any time following my blog or Twitter, you know that I seem to wind up on airplanes a lot.
 Last year, I logged 75,000 miles, with my longest flight lasting 12 hours.
 It may come as a surprise to you, then, that I am not a good flyer.
 In fact, I’ve resorted to many possible solutions for my flight anxiety, from hypnotherapy to whiskey.
 (Both happen to work, but the latter makes for a rather groggy arrival, just FYI.)
+But here’s the thing.
+Even though flying ramps up my anxiety, it’s boring to an outside observer because there’s no external conflict.

 These days, the only real problem I have with flying is takeoff.
 Landing is fine, being in the air is fine, but takeoff always gets me.
 (In the air, you don’t really realize you’re going 500 mph because you don’t have the ground as a reference point.
 On takeoff, you can see exactly how fast you’re going and you can feel yourself pulling against gravity, and I think that’s what bothers me.
 It’s a physical reminder of the forces involved and I don’t like to think about it.)
 Turbulence used to really bother me until someone I sat next to once said, “Imagine a stick bobbing in a river.
 It’s not comfortable, but it’s safe because it’s behind held up by water.
 Water has mass, and so does air.
 We’re floating on top of a choppy current, but we’re being held up by the air in much the same way.”
 That really helped.

 But there’s also a danger in writing a character who is constantly worrying.
 Think back to me in my window seat, monitoring every aspect of the flight and gripping my armrests.
 Internally, I am a hive of activity.
 But, to the observer in the seat next to me, I look like I’m…just sitting there.
-Worry is great in doses, but you can’t build a plot on a character whose entire tension is internal.
+There’s no external conflict.
+Worry is great in doses, but you can’t build a plot on internal conflict.
 Because it’s static.
 I happen to find my thoughts as I fly fascinating.
 But Mary Flying would make a terrible movie because it is physically passive and static.